ewanhowell5195/easy-tooltips/README.md

 * Works with both mouse and touch
 * Customizable via CSS variables
 * Automatically repositions and shifts to fit the screen
+* Compatible with Vue, React, Svelte, and more

 ## Quick Start